trungmanhhuynh/kSVD-Image-Denoising/README.md

 ## Versioning

 Version 1.0 : First Release

-Future Improvemenst:
+Version 1.1:
+  - Fixed convert patches to images
+  - Organized files in dictionary learning toolbox and sparse coding toolbox Future Improvemenst:
  - Fix bugs might have (I have not tried all different sliding parameters).
  - Consider the atoms which have not been used, and similliar atoms.

+ ## FAQS
+  1. Is program written follow row of column major ?
+     - The code are written follows column major (elements in array scanned in col first).
+I would think that will be easier way to implement dictionary matrix.
+  2. The code run slow, is there any optimazation yet ?
+      - No optimization is applied yet.
+We may using OpenMP and GPU for fast processing the implemenation.

  ## Authors